40843245/git-tutorial/git/command/command list.md

 ##### reference
 + [Google Gemin's response -- How to commit the file changes with git command?](https://g.co/gemini/share/5239566aa5af)

-### show changes where your `HEAD` or branch pointers are pointing
+### show changes where your `HEAD` or branch pointers are pointing of local repo
 #### `reflog`
-+ To show changes where your `HEAD` or branch pointers are pointing
++ To show changes where your `HEAD` or branch pointers are pointing of local repo

 ```
 git reflog show HEAD